Welcome to the

 Anglers willing to make the effort can usually have a beautiful section of river to themselves.
 The river is full of boulders and ledges that make drift fishing difficult in many places, so casting flies and lures are popular fishing methods.
 Due to the local geology, the flow in the Illinois can increase rapidly during a storm; however, the river drops and clears quickly afterward.

 Fishing in the Illinois River is restricted to artificial flies and lures.
 Above Klondike Creek anglers may harvest non-adipose fin-clipped (wild) steelhead at least 24 inches in length, one per day and five per year, as part of the steelhead/salmon catch limit.
-This is a change in the angling regulations new in 2013.
 Below Klondike Creek anglers may only keep adipose fin-clipped (hatchery) steelhead, which occasionally stray into the Illinois River from the Rogue.
 The river above Pomeroy Dam (near Cave Junction) and all tributaries are closed to fishing to protect spawning salmon and steelhead.

 The Applegate River is smaller than neighboring rivers, and offers good opportunities for wading anglers.
 Well-defined holes and runs, and a gravel bottom make it easier to fish.
 The first winter steelhead are typically caught the lower river starting in mid-January, with the fishery peaking from mid-February through the end of the season on March 31.
 Fishing in March can be excellent.